Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Introduction

-In a previous paper, we have proposed a model-independent framework for testing leptonic unitarity assuming low-scale unitarity violation \cite{Fong:2016yyh}.
-Our framework is based on the three active plus $N$ sterile lepton (called neutrino) system, which is unitary in the whole $(3+N)$ dimensional state space but restriction to observables in the active neutrino subspace renders the theory non-unitary in that subspace.
+In a previous paper \cite{Fong:2016yyh}, we have proposed a model-independent framework for testing low-scale unitarity violation.
+It is based on the three active plus $N$ sterile lepton (called neutrino) system, which is unitary in the whole $(3+N)$ dimensional state space but restriction to observables in the active neutrino subspace renders the theory non-unitary in that subspace.
 It is referred to as the ``$(3+N)$ space unitary model''.
-We have shown that the restriction of sterile state masses to $0.1 \,\text{eV}^2 \lsim m^2_{J} \lsim 1 \,\text{MeV}^2$ is sufficient to make the observables sterile-sector model independent.
-That is, the neutrino oscillation probability can be written in such a way that it is independent of details of the sterile mass spectrum and mixing with active neutrinos.
+We have shown in the context of accelerator and reactor neutrino measurement that the restriction on the masses of sterile states\footnote{ To be more precise, ``masses of sterile states'' implies hereafter masses of neutrinos which are mostly sterile.
+In this paper, for brevity, we use this simplified terminology in most of the places.} to $0.1 \,\text{eV}^2 \lsim m^2_{J} \lsim 1 \,\text{MeV}^2$ (with $J$ being sterile state index) is sufficient to make the observables \emph{sterile-sector model independent}.
+That is, the neutrino oscillation probability can be written in such a way that it is independent of details of the sterile neutrino mass spectrum and mixing with active neutrinos.
 The model-independent nature of the framework will be translated into that of the constraints obtained, thereby making leptonic unitarity test more powerful.
-See ref.~\cite{Parke:2015goa,Blennow:2016jkn} for a comprehensive analysis of the currently available neutrino data with the active plus sterile framework, and \cite{Blennow:2016jkn,Tang:2017khg} for analyses of the future experiments.

-Can one distinguish between high-scale and low-scale unitarity violation?
-The answer is in principle yes, given the above difference between them, which can only be done by detecting violation of flavor universality or zero-distance flavor transition.
-In ref.~\cite{Fong:2016yyh} we have pointed out another way of distinguishing them by observing the probability leaking term in the oscillation probability, which signals existence of energetically accessible sterile states.
-Unfortunately, this important trace of the hidden sterile sector has neither been mentioned in the context of unitarity test, nor included into the foregoing analyses before our analysis for JUNO~\cite{JUNO}-like setting.

-In this paper we will give a comprehensive treatment of the $(3+N)$ space unitary model.
-Our particular emphasis in this paper is twofold: